hacksparrow/apoc/README.md

 ### As a node module

-NOTE: Make sure to set the apoc config using the `.apoc.yml` file or set them in the environment variable.
+To use apoc as a Node module, make sure to set the apoc config using the `.apoc.yml` file or set them in the environment variable.
 For details refer to the configuration section.

 Here is a quick preview of how the Apoc API looks like.
 Details will be explained in the next section.